-Obviously, no one will rope off of a Lane Fox saddle, just as no one would attempt to show a five-gaited horse in a roping saddle.
+Obviously, no one will rope off a Lane Fox saddle, just as no one would attempt to show a five-gaited horse in a roping saddle.
 Tradition often dictates what type of saddle should be used.
 Tradition, however, must not replace common sense.
 It is important to select a saddle designed to permit a specific type of performance.

-The full double-rigged stock saddle frequently advertised as a roping saddle is not designed for pleasure riding.
+The stick-forked, flat-seated, low-cantled stock saddle frequently advertised as a roping saddle is not designed for pleasure riding.
 It is excellent for roping.
+A roping saddle offers little security in front and little or no support for the hips.
+Rigging placement also detracts from its usefulness as a pleasure saddle.